 The type of information that we collect and hold about you depends on the type of dealings you have with us.
-For example, when you fill out a contact form, we need to know your name and email address.
+For example, when you fill out a contact form, enter into a new client relationship, or apply for employment, we need to know information about you such as your name, telephone number, email address, qualifications etc

 We collect personal information in a lawful way that complies with the Privacy Act.